bitcraze/bitcraze-website/src/tutorials/loco-positioning-system.md

 {% endsi_step %}

 {% si_step Set assisted mode to Position hold %}
+Position hold mode lets you control the Crazyflie in position mode instead of attitude mode.
+This means instead of controlling roll/pitch/yaw/thrust you will control x/y/yaw/height.
+Thus releasing the sticks will leave the Crazyflie in its current position.

 * Open the flight tab and select position hold mode from the assisted mode drop down list.
 {% endsi_step %}

 {% si_step Flying with a gamepad %}
+Before flying check that the gamepad reports Pitch [0.0] and Roll [0.0] when the sticks are centered in the Tartet values in the flight tab.
+If they are not zero the consequence will be that the Crazyflie slowly moves when the sticks are released which might not be the wanted behavior.

-Press assisted button
+* Press and hold the assisted mode button to activate the selected assisted mode.
+* Press up to take off and go up.
+While testing keep close to the ground but higher then 20cm to avoid ground turbulence.
+* Now you can fly around using the x/y stick as shown in the image below.
+Pressing +X will move the Crazyflie in the +X axis of your system, and the same for the other axis.
+* If somethings goes out of control release the sticks and the assisted mode button to have the Crazyflie drop to the ground.

 {% img Flying with a gamepad; wide; /images/tutorials/getting_started_with_lps/flying_with_a_gamepad.png %}

+* As a reference please have a look at this video showing the somewhat expected flying behavior.
 {% tutorialVideo /videos/flying_with_position_hold.mp4 %}
 {% endsi_step %}

 {% si_intro Next step %}
-read more here..
+Now when you got the basic functionality of the system up and running you might want to start flying preprogrammed flight paths.
+To do that start reading the more techy documentation on the [Loco positioning wiki page](https://wiki.bitcraze.io/doc:lps:index).
 {% endsi_intro %}